Intro to National Firearms Act (NFA) firearms and devices

 Once you decide how you want to have the NFA item transferred to you, we will complete the Federal Form “4” for you, and explain how to send it to the BATFE for processing with your check for $200.00 paid to the BATFE, for each item.
 For instance, if you decide to buy a Short Barrel Rifle (SBR), and get a silencer for it at the same time, the BATFE will need a check for $200 for both the gun and the silencer, so $400.
 Each item gets it’s own serialized stamp and Form 4.

 WHEN YOU REGISTER AN NFA ITEM, IT GIVES ATF THE RIGHT TO COME INTO YOUR HOUSE AT ANY TIME

-I can’t tell you how many times we hear this, and it is false.
-You do not give up your 4th Amendment rights by exercising your 2nd Amendment rights.
+False, you do not give up your 4th Amendment rights by exercising your 2nd Amendment rights.
 ATF will not be knocking on your door to inspect your guns, you may buy in confidence.

 I NEED A ‘CLASS 3 LICENSE’ TO BUY ONE

 False, CSA has a license to sell NFA items, but there is not a special license that allows non dealers to purchase NFA guns and silencers.
 You do need to fill out the BATFE Form 4, and pay the ATF a one-time tax of $200 for each item, but that’s it.

 IT’LL TAKE YEARS FOR ME TO GET APPROVAL

 False, although it may feel like that when you are anxiously waiting for the approval to come back.
 Realistically, it is taking anywhere between 3 and 6 months for ATF NFA Branch to process the forms to transfer your silencer or other NFA item.
 The good news is that you can shoot while you wait for your form to process through ATF, on our ranges as long as your NFA item is paid in full.